Piano Audition Guidelines

 Recorded Audition Instructions:

 On-campus auditions are preferred and required for applicants living within 300 miles.
 If a recorded audition is necessary, please upload a video to a video hosting platform like YouTube or Vimeo using the same guidelines for on-campus auditions.
+You will find the required arpeggios and/or scales here.

 Links to your videos should be sent via email to the Cedarville University Music and Worship Department at firstname.lastname@example.org.
 Deadline for recorded auditions is on or before the last scheduled audition date.